 After your credentials are validated (or if you choose not to participate), select Next.

 The Finish page contains green check marks for all prerequisites and components that installed and initialized successfully.

-Click Finish.
+Select Finish.
 By default, the machine restarts automatically.
-(Although you can disable this automatic restart, the VDA cannot be used until the machine restarts.)
+Although you can disable this automatic restart, the VDA cannot be used until the machine restarts.

-(If you are installing a VDA on individual machines (rather than a master image), repeat the steps above to install a VDA on other machines, as needed.)
+If you are installing a VDA on individual machines (rather than an image), repeat the steps above to install a VDA on other machines, as needed.